alexandraveres7/DuDe-Relations-Plugin/README.md

 2. Import your desired project to DX Platform following the guidelines from it's README.
 3. Go to the plugins directory in the DX Platform project and create a folder named 'dude-relations'
 4. Go to the directory where you have downloaded this project and modify the paths from deploy.sh script in order to fit the paths on your computer.
+_Example:_ on the first line we copy the plugin-info.json from this project to the plugins directory in DX Platform so you would get something like this cp /home/user/DuDe-Relations-Plugin/plugin-info.json (the absolute path to the json file on your computer) /home/user/.dx-platform/plugins/plugin-info.json (the absolute path to the file in plugins directory of dx - you can name this file however you want i chose plugin-info for consistency)
 5. Run the deploy.sh script which you can find in the root folder of this project.
 6. Run dx platform
 `$ ./startDx.sh`